SVG-Edit/svgedit/docs/Testing.md

 For ensuring tests are passing and checking coverage.

-You will most likely just need to use one of these three top-level routines, but the components are explained here for reference.
+You will most likely just need to use one of these three top-level routines along with `npm run test-only`, but the other components are explained here for reference.
+The most useful for regular development testing will probably be `npm run open-tests`.

 Note that you can configure Cypress through [its environmental variables](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).
 We recommend [this approach](https://docs.cypress.io/guides/guides/environment-variables.html#Option-2-cypress-env-json)